 - 130. Information for considering whether or not to release Incremental Obligated Entry Capacity will be based on indications of Shipper Users' (or Reservation Parties') demand for Incremental NTS Entry Capacity as revealed by the relevant processes referred to in paragraph 83. - 131.
 In a QSEC auction Shipper Users will be invited to indicate, for each of a set of prices, the quantity of Quarterly NTS Entry Capacity they wish to acquire (if any) at each ASEP, in each available period.
-These prices will be published in National Gas Transmission's Statement of the Gas Transmission Transportation Charges.
-In a PARCA, Shipper Users will submit the quantity of Quarterly NTS Entry Capacity they wish to acquire as per paragraph 54.
-Any premium to be applied in addition to the reserve price will be determined on a project specific basis.
-Any premium is treated as a fixed cost. - 132.
-The P0 price is the reserve price at which National Gas Transmission would release Obligated Entry Capacity, in response to valid bids (or pursuant to a PARCA).
+These prices will be published in National Grid's Statement of the Gas Transmission Transportation Charges. - In a PARCA, Shipper Users will submit the quantity of Quarterly NTS Entry Capacity they wish to acquire as per paragraph 54.
+Any premium to be applied in addition to the reserve price will be determined on a project specific basis. - 132.
+The P0 price is the reserve price at which National Grid would release Obligated Entry Capacity, in response to valid bids (or pursuant to a PARCA).
 All bids will be accepted so long as the available quantity is not exhausted.
-This minimum available quantity will be calculated in accordance with paragraph 69 and Special Condition 9.13 of the Licence, and will be published in the invitation referred to in paragraph 131.
-Reserve prices are variable.
+This minimum available quantity will be calculated in accordance with paragraph 69 and Special Condition 9.18 of the Licence, and will be published in the invitation referred to in paragraph 131.